-I wanted to be proactive about my financial health this year and figured that tracking expenses with an app isn’t a huge task.
-That’s part of why so many New Years’ resolutions fail, because people are vague about their goals and there are so few specific action items.
+I wanted to be proactive about my financial health this year and figured that tracking expenses with an app was an easy task.
 Using an app to jot down some expenses isn’t a huge commitment and my phone is with me all the time anyway, so it’s a constant reminder that I have to be aware of my purchases.

 I stumbled upon Saver first in my hunt for an app.
 It’s not free, which I wasn’t too thrilled about, but pie charts!
 Colors, slick designs!
 I was sold.